istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 the health check requests will fail.

-Istio solves this problem by rewriting the application `PodSpec` readiness/liveness probe, so that the probe request is sent to [Pilot agent](/docs/reference/commands/pilot-agent/).
+Istio solves this problem by rewriting the application `PodSpec` readiness/liveness probe, so that the probe request is sent to the [sidecar agent](/docs/reference/commands/pilot-agent/).
-Pilot agent then redirects the request to the application, strips the response body, only returning the response code.
+The sidecar agent then redirects the request to the application, strips the response body, only returning the response code.

 This feature is enabled by default in all built-in Istio [configuration profiles](/docs/setup/additional-setup/config-profiles/) but can be disabled as described below.